 - In room treatments available

 - Mosquito net

 - Safe box

-The buffet breakfast is first-rate at Kapsaliana: an abundant spread of fresh fruit, home-baked bread, deli meats like apaki (smoked pork) and Cretan ricotta cheese.
+The buffet breakfast is a treat at Kapsaliana: an abundant spread of fresh fruit, home-baked bread, silky-smooth Greek yoghurt, deli meats and Cretan ricotta cheese.
+You can pay extra for cooked options.
 It’s served in the restaurant – a pretty room hung with tapestries - until a very civilised 11am.

-A light lunch can be eaten by the pool or at the restaurant - order salads and gourmet snacks from the bar phone and they’ll be brought to your lounger.
-There's a well-stocked honesty bar for drinks and ice-creams to keep you cool throughout the day; in summer the pool bar is staffed 5-7pm for essential sundowner cocktails.
+Light lunches incorporating fresh, local ingredients can be eaten by the pool or at the restaurant.
+Order snacks from the bar phone and they’ll be brought to your lounger.
+There's a well-stocked honesty bar for drinks and ice creams to keep you cool throughout the day; in summer the pool bar is staffed for most of the day (until 7pm) for essential sundowner cocktails.

 - Coffee / tea making

 - Explore the village - stroll to the charming local church or the artefact-filled museum in the 250-year-old olive mill